wp-plugins/mobiloud-mobile-app-plugin/trunk/readme.txt

 = Can you design my app for me? =
 Yes, we offer a VIP setup option which includes icon and app design, with 2 revisions from our designers.
 Just email us at [design@mobiloud.com](mailto:design@mobiloud.com) for a quote.

+= Can I use Disqus or Facebook comments? =
+Yes, you can use Disqus or Facebook for comments on your app to replace the standard Wordpress commenting system.

 = Can I use my own Apple account? =
 Yes, we recommend you register your own Apple developer account, though it's not requried.
 You can get yours [here](https://developer.apple.com/programs/ios/).